maqnitude/3d-graphics-web-editor/README.md

 # 3D Graphics Web Editor
-This is a research project.
+This is mainly a project for learning purposes.
 A simple 3D graphics web-based editor built with vanilla JavaScript, Bootstrap 5 for the UI, and [Three.js](https://threejs.org/) for the graphics backend (WebGL).

 To run the project, first clone the repository:
 ```